sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 ## EXTRA : retrieving published datasets

 !!! note
-	If you are following this course with a teacher, then the for the data is already on the server.
+	If you are following this course with a teacher, then the data is already on the server.
 There is no need to download it again.

 Most NGS data is deposited at the [Short Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra/) hosted by the NCBI, with links from the [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/)

  Several steps are required to retrieve data from a published study :

- 1. find GEO or SRA identifier from publication.
+ 1. find GEO or SRA identifier from publication(s).
  2. find the “run” identifiers for each sample (SRR).
  3. use [SRA Toolkit](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit) to dump data from the SRR repository to FASTQ files.